Mezzky/learning-react/README.md

-# L e a r n i n g React with Mezzky
+# L e a rning React with Mezzky